-Heavy rain, big swells, thunderstorms: Wild weather coming for already sodden Hawke's Bay
+Heavy rain, big swells, thunderstorms: Wild weather coming for already wet Hawke's Bay

-A heavy rain and big swell watch is in place for Hawke's Bay as wild weather prepares to hit an already sodden region.
+A heavy rain and big swell watch is in place for Hawke's Bay as wild weather prepares to hit a region already in the midst of a soaking.

 Rain was already causing some issues on Tuesday morning.